ahern55/recipes/README.md

 I used .NET with Xamarin.Forms to build the native apps for iOS and Android with one tooling.

 I currently use a C# SQLite package to store on the devices' local hard drives, but eventually I'd like to host some central database server.
-I'd probably write the API in node.js
+I'd probably write the API in node.js with express.

 In creating this, I learned a lot about native app development.
 I also learned the workflow for publishing an app to both Apple's and Google's app stores!